yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Bot-Common-Errors.md

 # Skype for Business Bot - Common Errors

-The most common error codes encountered are outlined in the following tables.
+This article lists the most common errors encountered during the Skype for Business Bot setup and what you can do to solve them.

-## New-CsOnlineApplicationEndpoint common errors
+1. **New-CsOnlineApplicationEndpoint cmdlet** related errors are outlined in the following table.

 |Error|Resolution|
 |:-|:-|
 |**+ FullyQualifiedErrorId : Error processing cmdlet request**<br> "type":"Microsoft.Skype.EnterpriseVoice.CbdService.DataAccess.EntityNotFoundException"|Add a Url for CallbackUri in the messaging Url field in botframework properties|